 The Norfolk Island Pine hails from Norfolk Island, a small island in the Pacific Ocean between New Zealand and New Caledonia.
 Norfolk Island is a significant place for botanists because it is one of the only islands left in the world with several surviving fossil species.
 Over 50 of the Island’s native plants are endemic—they do not exist naturally anywhere else in the world.
 This ancient lineage of trees would have been lost to history during the Cretaceous Extinction Event, the same one that killed the dinosaurs and 75% of life on Earth, if it were not for a few members of the species surviving on Norfolk Island.

 Strangely enough, the Norfolk Island Pine is not even a pine at all, but rather part of a more ancient lineage of cone-bearing trees in the family, Araucariaceae.
 Although most cone-bearing trees like pines are better adapted for cold conditions, Araucaria heterophylla is actually a tropical plant.
 Norfolks have been on the earth for millions of years before pines even evolved.
 Its quirky yet symmetrical shape have make it a fun, alternative option to the usual holiday tree.

 As an added bonus, Norfolk Island Pines have evolved to be salt tolerant from growing on tropical islands with frequent ocean flooding.
 This is unusual amongst plants, and makes the Norfolks a potential plant for genetic study for identifying salt-tolerance mechanisms.
 Scientists study salt tolerance genes to help improve crops to grow in poor or previously-ocean-flooded soils.

-Thrives in medium-bright indirect light with several hours of direct sun.
+Thrives in medium to bright indirect light.
+Can benefit from a few hours of direct sun.